nautobot/nautobot-app-dns-models/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: 🐛 Bug Report
-about: Report a reproducible bug in the current release of nautobot-dns-models
+about: Report a reproducible bug in the current release of dns-models
 ---

 ### Environment
-* Python version:  <!-- Example: 3.7.7 -->
+* Python version:  <!-- Example: 3.11.4 -->
-* Nautobot version:  <!-- Example: 1.5.0 -->
+* Nautobot version:  <!-- Example: 2.4.0 -->
-* nautobot-dns-models version:  <!-- Example: 0.1.0 -->
+* dns-models version:  <!-- Example: 1.0.0 -->

 <!-- What did you expect to happen? -->
 ### Expected Behavior